Yan Paing: Club career

 He was top goalscorer in the inaugural Myanmar National League Cup 2009 with 7 goals in 8 games, including a goal scored in the penalty shoot-out for the Final between Yadanarbon FC and Yangon United.
 Yan Paing was also included in SoccerMyanmar.com's Best 11 players list for MNL Cup 2009.

 Yan Paing was linked to a move to Thai Premier League Club Muangthong United in mid-July 2009 but he remained with Yadanabon.

-In January 2010, Yadanarbon became champions of the first ever Myanmar National League season, and Yan Paing was crowned Best Player for his role in helping Yadanarbon to both the MNL Cup and MNL League titles.
+In January 2010, Yadanarbon became champions of the first-ever Myanmar National League season, and Yan Paing was crowned Best Player for his role in helping Yadanarbon to both the MNL Cup and MNL League titles.

-Style of Play

-He was a highly goal scoring striker for his clubs before 2011.

-Now he is the super-sub striker for the current team'Yadanarbon'.